Planning and Development Certificates

 Which planning and development certificate best suits my needs?

-The latest version of the Sustainable Planning Act 2009 is available at the Office of the Queensland Parliamentary Counsel website.
+The latest version of the Planning Act 2016 is available at the Office of the Queensland Parliamentary Counsel website.